Islam in Kazakhstan: History

 Islam was first brought to the southern fringes of modern day Kazakhstan in 8th century, when the Arabs arrived in southern parts of Central Asia.
 Then it gradually spread across the Kazakh Steppe over following centuries.

 The initial push to spread was given by the Battle of Talas in 751 AD, where nomads of Karluk Yabghu state allied themselves with Abbasid Arabs to stop the Chinese Tan dynasty advance.

-Following years, Islam took hold in the southern portions of Turkestan and thereafter gradually spread northward.
+In the following years, Islam took hold in the southern portions of Turkestan and thereafter gradually spread northward.
 Islam also took root due to zealous subjugation from Samanid rulers, notably in areas surrounding Taraz where a significant number of indigenous people converted to Islam.

 In 1000s, Khoja Ahmad Yasawi, a Turkic poet and religions leader of Sufi Order made a big impact in spreading Islam among both sedentary and nomadic peoples of Central Asia, by writing in Middle Turkic language.
 He was widely regarded as one of the great spiritual leaders of the region.
 Which lead Timur to erect a Mausoleum in his name several centuries later.

 The Dasht-i Qipchaq region as a whole had been Muslim since the first half of the 14th century, with Kazakhs already considering Islam their ancestral religion adopted by their ancestors in the distant past.

 During Golden Horde period, the first ruler to convert to Islam was Berke Khan, a grandson of Genghis Khan.

 However Berke did not promote it to his subordinates.

 Only in 1321, ruler of the Horde - Özbeg Khan publicly converts to Islam by Ibn Abdul Hamid, a Sunni Sufi Bukharan sayyid and sheikh of the Yassawi order.
 Further he makes the Islam official religion of the state, and starts promoting it among his subordinates.

 From that point on, all of the khans adopt Islamic names following Turco-Mongol tradition.

 Following centuries, after dissolution of Golden Horde, all khans of Kazakh Khanate being from Jochi lineage would continue to have Islamic names.